-19. Why do you think Dilli Sarkar (Government of Delhi) is written under Delhi Jal Board?
+Q.4.
+Why do you think Dilli Sarkar (Government of Delhi) is written under Delhi Jal Board?

 Ans.
-Dilli Sarkar (Government of Delhi) is written under Delhi Jal Board because Delhi Jal Board is a subsidiary of Government of Delhi.
+Dilli Sarkar (Government of Delhi) is written under Delhi Jal Board because Delhi Jal Board is a subsidiary of the Government of Delhi.

-20. In whose name is the bill?
+Q.5.
+In whose name is the bill?
 How much money do they have to pay for each month?

 Ans.
 The bill bears the name of Shri Mohd.
 Umar and Dr. Mohd.
 Shoaib.

 Ans.
-Yes, we have to pay for water about Rs.
+Yes, we have to pay for water for about Rs.
 300 per month.
 The rate is the same in different colonies.

-22. Have you ever read this kind of news in any newspaper?
+Q.7.
+Have you ever read this kind of news in any newspaper?
 How did people solve their problem of water?
 Did they repair and reuse any old lake or stepwell?

 Ans.
 Yes, a few years back there was an acute scarcity of water in my village.
 To solve the problem, villagers made collective offers and cleaned up and repaired the pond and all the wells of the village to make them usable again.
-Tons of garbage was taken out from these water bodies.
-The hard work of villagers bore fruit and even today they are fulfilling their water requirement from these pond and wells.
+Tons of garbage were taken out from these water bodies.
+The hard work of villagers bore fruit and even today they are fulfilling their water requirement from this pond and wells.

-24. How much money is to be paid for this bill?
+Q3.
+How much money is to be paid for this bill?